 Visits by family members (especially when accompanied by shopping sprees and dinners out) are another part of the college experience freshmen are sometimes reluctant to admit gratitude for but appreciate immensely.
 These visits give students the chance to introduce some of their important people to each other.
 Families can become familiar with new activities, commitments, living environments and friends.

 Spur-of-the-moment, surprise visits, however, are not usually appreciated.
 It's best to schedule a visit with your student.
-If you visit during Family Weekend (October 28-30, 2016), you may even get to see a clean room!
+If you visit during Spring Family Day (April 18, 2020), you may even get to see a clean room!

 6. Try not to say "these are the best years of your life"

 The freshman year is full of indecision, insecurity, disappointment and, most of all, mistakes.
 It's also full of discovery, inspiration, good times and friends.
 It takes a while for some students to accept both the positives and negatives of growing up and accepting themselves.
 It sometimes takes longer for family members to realize this.